 Do you have HICAPS facilities?
 What is HICAPS?

 Yes we use HICAPS.
 HICAPS is an electronic health claims and payments system, which offers members of participating health funds, the convenience of automatic claims processing, on the spot in the practice.

 The real benefit to patients is convenience.
 No more queuing at health fund branches and filling in claim forms.

 I am a newly diagnosed diabetic, why do I need to see a Podiatrist?

-If you have just been diagnosed with diabetes and your Doctor has suggested that you see a Podiatrist is it because you need to look after your feet.
+If you have just been diagnosed with diabetes and your Doctor has suggested that you see a Podiatrist it is because you need to look after your feet.
 What we do is teach you how to cut your toe nails and care for your feet.
 Poorly controlled diabetes can have significant lower limb complications, such as ulcers, due to neurovascular changes.
-Our goal as a practice is prevent amputations.
+Our goal as a practice is to prevent amputations.

 Should I have my child’s feet assessed?